OpenNTF/DomDIsc/README.md

 either release 9+ or it can be release 8.5.3+ with the Extension Library or Upgrade Pack.
 It also requires the server and discussion database to be configured to allow the use of the Domino Data Service api.

+The app is Open Source and Apache License 2.0.

+You can read more about the app on http://www.openntf.org/Internal/home.nsf/project.xsp?action=openDocument&name=DomDisc%20for%20Android